Kree1l/theumberllaacademydataset/README.md

 6. Total votes shows the number of people who voted
 7. Average rating shows the average score of the series
 8. Runtime shows the duration of the series in minutes
+9. Directed by represent people who was or were director/directors of the episode